sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-mode.md

     reg unload HKLM\Windows10S
     ```

+5. Unmount the image and commit changes.

+    ```
+    Dism /Unmount-Image /MountDir:"C:\mount\windows" /Commit
+    ```

-The mounted image now has the manufacturing key that will allow you to make changes in audit mode.
+The Windows 10 S image now has the manufacturing key that will allow you to make changes in audit mode.

 ## Remove the manufacturing registry key